-There is no better way to start your productive day than with a savory breakfast dish.
+Starting your productive day with a savory breakfast dish is unparalleled.

 While there are numerous breakfast recipes, none beats pioneer woman hash brown breakfast casserole.